 At that time, he also served as a local union representative.
-Later on, he became the chartered financial consultant and served as the chair for the Canadian Insurance Agents Advisory Council.
+Later on, he became a chartered financial consultant and served as the chairman for the Canadian Insurance Agents Advisory Council.

 Brian is a professional curler, and he even won the provincial mixed curling championship in 2000, due to which he got qualified for the 2001 Canadian Mixed Curling Championship.
-He finished at the second-last place in the tournament with a 3-8 record.
+He finished in second-last place in the tournament with a 3-8 record.

-Related: What is Net Worth of Cal Cunningham?
+Related: What is the Net Worth of Cal Cunningham?

 Brian Pallister Career